 The Kilauea Volcano has been almost continuously active since 1983, and activity in 2018 dramatically changed the landscape in the Puna district.
 Since September 2021, the crater at Halemaumau is filled up with an active lava lake.
-We don’t know what will be happening in February 2023, but we know that the Hawaiian volcano goddess Pele has an endless supply of mysteries to reveal.
-Our venues on the Big Island are planned to include volcanic landscapes, dramatic ocean vistas, tidal pools, rainforest gardens, and Polynesian culture: sacred Hawaiian sites, hula dancers, and traditional music.
+We don’t know what will be happening in February 2024, but we know that the Hawaiian volcano goddess Pele has an endless supply of mysteries to reveal.
+Our venues on the Big Island are planned to include volcanic landscapes, dramatic ocean vistas, tidal pools, rainforest gardens, Polynesian culture: sacred Hawaiian sites, hula dancers, and traditional music.
 You will find daily inspirations to develop your own personal story.

 Hawaiian culture is rich with folklore and myths that relate the natural elements to tales of their gods.
 These tales speak of love, birth and death, passion, and betrayal – throughout the week we’ll work with these myths and folklore as our inspirations, exploring themes of memory and imagination using the landscape and Hawaiian culture as metaphors for developing your own personal myths and stories in words and images.

 This is an ideal workshop to bring along a spouse, son, daughter, or partner.
 If you are bringing a companion you will want to rent your own vehicle for your companion’s convenience.
 Non-photographic companions may join the group sessions and for meals but are not involved in the critique or review sessions.
 Transportation is not provided for companions.
 The companion supplement is $295.